TommyP320/Windows_Baseline/README.md

    **AllHosts.csv:**    This is a file that is in .csv format and has the host information for machines on your network.
 Make the necessary changes as it pertains to you.

-   **Autorunkeys.txt:** This is a file that has a list of well known auto run key locations on a Win10 Registry
+   **Autorunkeys.txt:** This is a file that has a list of well known auto run key locations on a Win10 Registry.
+Make the necessary changes as it pertains to you.

 **NOTE:**
 These scripts are set up to be run in the directories they exist.
 This will make all the reference locations work.